-ECE 5 Physical Activities for Young 1 unit Children
+ECE 5 Physical Activities for Young 1 unit Children 1

-Not open for credit to student with credit in PE 5
+Not open for credit to student with credit in PE 5 Transferable to CSU

 Designed to give adults working with preschool and school-age children a variety of hands on activities useful in creating stimulating outdoor environments.
 Students will practice using equipment like bean bags and hula hoops as well as becoming familiar with games from diverse ethnic groups.
 (L)